Lieb-Robinson bounds with exponential-in-volume tails: Mathematical preliminaries

 \subsection{Many-body quantum systems}

-To discuss locality in a many-body quantum system, it is often helpful to associate the quantum degrees of freedom (`qudits') to the vertices of a graph.
+To discuss locality in a many-body quantum system, it is often helpful to associate the quantum degrees of freedom (``qudits") with the vertices of a graph.
 We can imbue the problem with a notion of spatial locality by adding edges between these vertices, providing a notion of distance between distinct qubits.
-We will begin the formal discussion with problems where qudits only interact with their nearest-neighbors on the resulting graph (with generalizations to exponentially decaying interactions discussed in Section \ref{sec:exponential}), and in this context it is often helpful to define a factor graph \cite{chen2021operator}: \begin{defn}[Factor Graph] A factor graph $G = (V, E, F)$ is a bipartite graph in which each node in the \textit{node set} $V$ is connected to the \textit{factor set} $F$ with \textit{edges} $E\subseteq V\times F$.
+We begin the formal discussion with problems where qudits only interact with their nearest neighbors on the resulting graph (with generalizations to exponentially decaying interactions discussed in Sec.~\ref{sec:exponential}), and in this context it is often helpful to define a factor graph \cite{chen2021operator}. \begin{defn}[Factor Graph] A factor graph $G = (V, E, F)$ is a bipartite graph in which each node in the \textit{node set} $V$ is connected to the \textit{factor set} $F$ with \textit{edges} $E\subseteq V\times F$.
 We assume that $G$ is connected.
 If $(v,X) \in E$, we write $v \in X$: vertex $v\in V$ is connected to factor $X\in F$.
 The distance $\mathsf{d}(x,y)$ between $x,y\in V$ is defined as the smallest number of factors contained in a connected path from $x$ to $y$ in $G$.
-For subsets $R,S\subset V$, $\mathsf{d}(R,S) := \min_{x\in R, y\in S} \mathsf{d}(x,y)$. \end{defn} \begin{defn}[$d$-dimensional system] Given a factor graph $(V,E,F)$, define the ball of radius $r$ around vertex $v\in V$ as We say that $(V,E,F)$ is d-dimensional if for all $v\in V$ and sufficiently large $r$, there exist O(1) constants $C_{1,2}$ and $C_{1,2}'$ such that \end{defn} Finite factor graphs represent a useful language to speak about many-body systems, as formalized in the definition below.
-We demonstrate all our results where $V$, $E$, and $F$ are finite sets, but our formalism naturally extends to the thermodynamic limit. \begin{defn}[Many-body Quantum System with Nearest-Neighbor Interactions] Given a factor graph $G = (V, E, F)$, we define a many-body Hilbert space for some $q\in\mathbb{N}$.
-Here $\left(\mathbb{C}^q\right)_v$ reminds us that the $q$-dimensional Hilbert space is associated with a degree of freedom at vertex $v$.
-The Hamiltonian is a Hermitian operator where $X$, considered as a subset of $V$, is the support of $H_X$.
-We say that $\mathcal H, H$ defines a many-body system with few-body interactions if for all $X\in F$, $|X| \leq \Delta$ for some fixed $\mathrm O(1)$ constant $\Delta$. \end{defn}
+For subsets $R,S\subset V$, $\mathsf{d}(R,S) := \min_{x\in R, y\in S} \mathsf{d}(x,y)$. \end{defn} \begin{defn} Given a subset $S \subset V$, define the boundary set \end{defn} The tail bounds we develop fully leverage the dimensionality of the system.
+To capture the dimensionality of an arbitrary graph, we use the following notion: \begin{defn}[$d$-dimensional system] Given a factor graph $(V,E,F)$, define the ball of radius $r$ around vertex $v\in V$ as We say that $(V,E,F)$ is d dimensional if for all $v\in V$ and sufficiently large $r$, there exist O(1) constants $C_{1,2}$ and $C_{1,2}'$ such that \end{defn} Finite factor graphs represent a useful language to speak about many-body systems, as formalized in the definition below.
+We demonstrate all our results where $V$, $E$, and $F$ are finite sets, but our formalism naturally extends to the thermodynamic limit.